RAGBRAI riders react to staff resignations, new ride

 Yost added that the company is still exploring legal action against the former RAGBRAI staff members.

-When asked how frustrating his most recent experiences were, Juskiewicz said, “Enough for me to walk away from a job that I’ve absolutely loved for the past 16 years.”
+When asked how frustrating it was to work under the conditions the Register put him under, Juskiewicz said, “Enough for me to walk away from a job that I’ve absolutely loved for the past 16 years.

+“It’s the first time that has ever happened to me, and I tried for several weeks to say, ‘Look, this is important.’
+But it didn’t matter.
+It was more important that they not sully the reputation of the Des Moines Register.
+They didn’t feel it was that big of a deal that I make a statement.
+I obviously stressed it was extremely important.”

 A few hours after stepping down from RAGBRAI, Juskiewicz and his staff formed Iowa’s Ride and had its website active and taking reservations very quickly.
 The inaugural ride’s route is expected to be announced on or around Nov.
 10.